Washington DC VA Medical Center

 The medical center is now over 50 years old and many of its vital internal systems are due for replacement and upgrade including the pipes that serve our heating, ventilation and air conditioning.
 Two projects have been awarded this year that will improve our ability to heat and cool the building.
 Improvements are scheduled to begin taking effect in the spring and summer of 2020.

-The Induction System Upgrade Project will begin a phased replacement of the existing two-pipe system in the main building (building #1).
+The Induction System Upgrade Project has begun with a phased replacement of the existing two-pipe system in the main building (building #1).
 The supply and return piping systems will be replaced.
 Additionally, a second set of supply and return piping will be installed to provide the facility with the capability to add or replace the existing induction units in the future.
 The chiller plant and cooling tower project will convert three independent chilled water systems to a primary/secondary type of system with multiple primary loops, which will improve system redundancy.
 Both projects were awarded on November 30, 2018 with FY 18 carryover funding.
 The notice-to-proceeds for both projects have been issued.
 The expected completion date of the Induction System project is spring of 2020.
-At present, core drilling and associated concrete slap scanning is ongoing.
-Core drilling is roughly 35% complete, with remaining scanning tentatively scheduled for March 9, 2019.
-The remaining core drilling will be followed shortly thereafter.
-Pipe-hanger installation in the crawl space is roughly 57% complete.
 The expected completion date for the Cooling Tower and Chiller Plant Upgrade project is summer of 2020, with the operation of the chillers planned earlier, by the start of the cooling season in 2020.
-At present, the pre-fabricated metal building system submittal is being reviewed by the Architect/Engineer
+At present, design efforts by the Architect/Engineer continues for the pre-fabricated metal building system.